Royal baby, sporting triumphs - even Britain's economy looking up

 On top of a feel-good mood after a string of British sporting successes - in tennis, cricket, rugby and cycling - and the birth of a new royal baby, a heat wave in July has helped push up summer sales at British pub chains.

-"After five years, people are seeing that Armageddon has been narrowly avoided and while they realise the economic world is precarious, life is going on," Tim Martin, chairman and founder of JD Wetherspoon pubs, told Reuters.
+"After five years, people are seeing that Armageddon has been narrowly avoided and while they realise the economic world is precarious, life is going on," Tim Martin, chairman and founder of JD Wetherspoon pubs (JDW.L), told Reuters.

-Telecoms provider BT Group said it saw higher demand from small and medium-sized companies.
+Telecoms provider BT Group (BT.L) said it saw higher demand from small and medium-sized companies.

 The chief executive of Travis Perkins, Geoff Cooper, warned however that the recovery would be precarious while living standards remained under pressure.